 There was the jungle before us, all right.
 And the paved area might have been intended as parking.
 Off to the side and up some steps there was a kind of small, generic whitewashed building that looked abandoned.

 But that was it.
-There was no sign of anyone, nor some kind of entry system.
+There was no sign of anyone, nor any kind of entry system.

-I tried to decide whether this was, or was not, the start of a trail.
+I tried to decide whether this was, or was not, the start of a hiking trail.

 Jason did not try.
 He went right in.
-There was an opening in the vegetation, and apparently that was good enough.
+There was an opening in the vegetation, and apparently that was good enough for him.

-I could not decide whether there was in fact a trail that had become a bit overgrown through lack of passage, or if it was more passable simply because we were following the stream bed.
+Slightly further in, they trail became more passable.
+I could not decide whether there was in fact a jungle trail that had become a bit overgrown through lack of passage, or if it was more passable simply because we were following the stream bed.

 Well, at least I followed by the stream bed, where it was an easier ramble.
 On either side, the forested ground sloped upward and was more difficult to traverse, causing Jason to have to return to the stream every so often to circumvent obstacles.

 But his difficulty and backtracking suited me just fine.
 It slowed him down, so I could look around almost at leisure as I hiked.
 For me, hiking is about the things you might encounter during the hike.
-Although I prefer the ocean, spiders and insects and fungus and butterflies and all sorts of things in the jungle still fascinate me.
+Although I prefer the ocean, spiders and insects and fungus and butterflies and all sorts of jungle things still fascinate me.